 Noticeably absent from the MTA expenses was a manager’s salary, which tallied at $33,000 for 2017 and nil for 2018.

-Following the debate on the motion to withdraw from the MWCA and to negotiate a tenant agreement with the Northeast Town, the MTA elected its board for 2019.
-The 2018 board members include Stan Ferguson, Lorie Leeson, Doug Wuksinc, Christianna Jones, Heidi Krieger, Sam Nardi and newcomer to the board Jocelyn Paibomsai, who replaces former MTA director John Dube.
+Following the debate on the Welcome Centre the MTA elected its board for 2019.
+The 2018 board members include Stan Ferguson, Laurie Leeson, Doug Wuksinc, Christianna Jones, Heidi Krieger, Sam Nardi and newcomer to the board Jocelyn Paibomsai, who replaces former MTA director John Dube.